Severe Thunderstorm Warning issued for Yavapai by NWS - News Break

 Severe Thunderstorm Warning issued for Yavapai by NWS

-Effective: 2021-07-09 15:42:00 PDT Expires: 2021-07-09 16:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Yavapai County in west central Arizona * Until 430 PM MST. * At 341 PM MST, a severe thunderstorm was located over Lake Montezuma, or 5 miles northeast of Camp Verde, moving southwest at 5 mph.
-HAZARD...70 mph wind gusts and ping pong ball size hail.
+Effective: 2021-07-09 15:33:00 PDT Expires: 2021-07-09 16:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Yavapai County in west central Arizona * Until 400 PM MST. * At 332 PM MST, a severe thunderstorm was located over Downtown Prescott, or near Prescott Valley, moving southwest at 10 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Camp Verde, Mcguireville, Montezuma Well, Montezuma Castle National Monument, Rimrock, Middle Verde, Lake Montezuma, Wet Beaver Creek Campground, V Bar V Visitors Center and Clear Creek Campgrounds.
-HAIL...1.50IN WIND...70MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Prescott Valley, Prescott, Groom Creek Subdivision, Prescott Gateway Mall, Iron Springs, Downtown Prescott, Ponderosa Park, Indian Hill West Prescott, Oak Knoll Village, Lower Wolf Creek Campground, Lynx Lake Dam, Upper Wolf Creek Group Campground and White Spar Campground.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0